Oregon v. Mathiason Case Brief

 Frequently Asked Questions

-No. Mathiason holds that questioning at a police station is not per se custodial.
-The determinative question is whether the suspect’s freedom of movement was restrained to a degree associated with formal arrest.
-Voluntary appearance, being told one is not under arrest, brief duration, absence of restraints, and the ability to leave all weigh against custody.
+No. Mathiason squarely rejects a per se stationhouse rule.
+The fact that an interview occurs at a police facility is relevant but not dispositive.
+The analysis turns on whether the suspect was formally arrested or otherwise restrained to a degree comparable to arrest.
+Voluntary arrival, being told one is not under arrest, absence of physical restraint, and being allowed to leave all weigh against custody.

-What factors did the Court rely on to find no custody in Mathiason?
+What factors did the Court consider most important in finding no custody in Mathiason?

-Key factors were: (1) Mathiason voluntarily came to the station after a phone request; (2) he was told he was not under arrest; (3) the interview was brief; (4) no physical restraints or show of force were used; and (5) he was allowed to leave afterward.
-These circumstances, in total, showed no restraint comparable to arrest.
+The key factors were: (1) Mathiason voluntarily came to the station at the officer’s request; (2) he was explicitly told he was not under arrest; (3) the interview, while in a closed office, involved no physical restraint or impediment to leaving; and (4) he left the station afterward and was not arrested until later.
+Collectively, these showed no restraint akin to formal arrest.

-How does Mathiason relate to California v.
-Beheler?
+How does Mathiason relate to later cases like California v.
+Beheler and Stansbury v.
+California?

 Conclusion